Charles is a true crime addict and has been watching and reading about crime for more than 15 years.

 As a matter of routine, crime scene technicians swabbed the hands of both Ward and Williams after the shooting.
 Ward had denied handling the gun, but the gunshot residue found on his hands was greater than that found on hers.

-Surprisingly, investigators also found gold particles on Williams hands.
+Surprisingly, investigators also found gold particles on Williams's hands.
 When they took a second look at the photos of Ward taken on the night of the murder, they realized the shirt he was wearing had gold threading.
-They compared the gold particles from the shirt to that on Williams's hands, and found that they were identical.
+They compared the gold particles from the shirt to that on Williams's hands and found that they were identical.
 This proved that Ward had physical contact with her at the time of the murder, an allegation he had flatly denied.
-In the end, he was convicted in the murder of Williams.
+In the end, he was convicted of the murder of Williams.

 1. Paul Taylor was Convicted With the Help of Pantyhose

 40-year-old Kathy Woodhouse was raped and killed in the back of a dry-cleaning store.
 Outside the store, police found a pair of pantyhose which the killer may have used as a disguise.

 The police received an anonymous telephone call that they should investigate a man by the name of Paul Taylor as a possible suspect.
 Taylor had recently been released from a Louisiana prison for aggravated sexual assault, and it was discovered that he lived just two blocks from where the murder took place.